StandardAero/Thales StableLight Autopilot for light helicopters: be part of the conversation!

 When are further webinars scheduled and who are you seeking to address?

-We have talks coming up on Thursday June 24 and Thursday July 29 2021, and are very much looking forward to being able to engage directly with more light helicopter operators, pilots, technical and maintenance staff… in short all stakeholders across the sector who are set to benefit from the deployment of this innovative autopilot solution.
+We have more talks coming up on Thursday July 29 2021 and Thursday August 26, and are very much looking forward to being able to engage directly with more light helicopter operators, pilots, technical and maintenance staff… in short all stakeholders across the sector who are set to benefit from the deployment of this innovative autopilot solution.
 We welcome anyone to sign up to get the full picture and to be able to put any questions you may have to us directly!